-The interview will be conducted in person, except in rare cases where the candidate may be based overseas, in which case it will be conducted by Skype or telephone.
+The interview will be conducted in person, except in rare cases where the candidate may be based overseas, in which case it will be conducted by Skype or, as a last resort, by telephone.
 In all cases, the areas which the interview will explore will include suitability to work with children.

-Those who chair recruitment panels acknowledge their personal liability for the decisions of those panels (under the Safeguarding Vulnerable Groups Act 2006 - enacted October 2009).
-To support this role and responsibility, relevant staff undertake Safer Recruitment Training at least every five years.
+Those who chair recruitment panels acknowledge their personal liability for the decisions of those panels (under the Safeguarding Vulnerable Groups Act 2006).
+To support this role and responsibility, relevant staff undertake Safer Recruitment training at least every five years.

-All candidates invited to interview must bring documents confirming any educational and professional qualifications that are necessary or relevant for the post (eg the original or certified copy of certificates, diplomas etc).
+All candidates invited to interview must bring documents confirming any educational and professional qualifications that are necessary or relevant for the post (e.g. the original or certified copy of certificates, diplomas etc).
 Where originals or certified copies are not available for the successful candidate, written confirmation of the relevant qualifications must be obtained by the candidate from the awarding body.